 - 1. Retain the R-60 zone for the BG&E property. - 2.
-Rezone all other properties in the southeast quadrant from CRT-0.75 C-0.75 R-0.25 H-35 to CRN-0.5 C-0.5 R-0.5 H-40. - Ensure a variety of building widths, building heights and the number of building floors to achieve compatibility with existing surrounding development and maintenance of the rural village character. - 4.
-Provide sidewalks along MD 108 and MD 650. - Interconnected vehicle access to both MD 108 and MD 650 should be provided through streets built to a public standard, including sidewalks, street trees and street parking were feasible.
-The circulation shall be designed to discourage cut-through traffic. - Design any future drive-thru uses to avoid vehicle queuing between the building edge and a public roadway. - 7.
+Rezone all other properties in the southeast quadrant to CRN-0.5 C-0.5 R-0.5 H-45. - 3.
+Ensure a variety of building widths, building heights, and the number of building floors to achieve compatibility with existing surrounding development and maintenance of the rural village character. - 4.
+Provide sidewalks along MD 108 and MD 650. - 5.
+Interconnected vehicle access to both MD 108 and MD 650 should be provided through streets built to a public standard, including sidewalks, street trees, and street parking where feasible.
+The circulation shall be designed with traffic calming measures to discourage high-speed cut-through traffic. - 6.
+Design any future drive-thru uses to avoid vehicle queuing between the building edge and a public roadway. - 7.
 Provide a publicly accessible open space, ideally adjacent to the environmental features at the eastern edge of the quadrant. - 8.
 Provide a linear green space to connect to the primary public open space to the sidewalk along MD 650. - 9.
-Retain a small green area near the MD 108/650 intersection to protect the
+Retain a small green area near the MD 108/650 intersection to protect the mature shade trees there to the extent feasible.